themefoundation/theme-toolkit/README.md

 Installation & Setup
 ---------------------

 1. Place the "toolkit" directory into the base directory of your theme.
+If you download the zip file from github, the default folder name is theme-toolkit-master.
+I would suggest changing the name of this folder to simply "toolkit" so that it matches the code examples provided.
+You are free to name the folder anything you'd like, but you'll then need to modify the code you use to match.
 2. Use code examples from the example-functions.php in your own functions.php file to begin taking advantage of the features that the toolkit has to offer.